Diabetes and oral health

 • if you have trouble keeping your blood sugar levels under control

-• if you notice changes in your mouth, such as patches of whitish-coloured skin
+• if you notice changes in your mouth, such as sores or patches of red or white skin

-• if there have been other changes in your medical history
+• if there have been any changes to your medical history

 How you can improve your oral health

-• Seek help to QUIT smoking - smokers have higher levels of gum disease, caused by poor blood circulation in the tissues around their teeth.
-People with diabetes who smoke have an even greater chance of having severe gum problems than non-smokers and non-diabetics.
+• Seek help to QUIT smoking - people with diabetes who smoke have a greater chance of severe gum disease than people with diabetes who don't smoke

-• Follow your healthy eating plan and take prescribed medications as instructed by your doctor
+• Follow your healthy eating plan.
+Take prescribed medications as instructed by your doctor

-• Brush twice a day with fluoride toothpaste and a soft toothbrush.
-It is recommended to clean between teeth daily using a floss or interdental brush.
+• Brush your teeth twice a day with fluoride toothpaste and a soft toothbrush.
+Clean between teeth every day using dental floss and/or interdental brushes.